smatiush/AlgoTradingAnalysis/README.md

 # Algo Trading Analysis Funding MEXC
-This is a repo to archieve the Jupyter Notebook used to study the funding rate performance on MEXC For any question you can write me here:
+This is a repo to archieve the Jupyter Notebook used to study the funding rate performance on MEXC.

+For any question you can DM me here:

 linkedin: https://www.linkedin.com/in/mattia-senni-817552245/

 Telegram: @smatiush

 # Links